codepo8/talk-checklist/README.md

 ### Redistribution concerns

-* ☐ Can the slides be misread when viewed without context provided by the speaker?
+* ☐ Are the slides impossible to be misread when viewed without context provided by the speaker?
+Could a screenshot of the slide be shared without causing confusion?
 * ☐ Is there an attribution for all media in the slide deck?
 Has any questionable, possibly copyrighted content been vetted?
 * ☐ Is any third party content attributed to the correct author(s)?